MENU

 Policies Matter

-• Develop and fund federal and state workforce development programs.
-One of the largest barriers to clean energy job growth is the challenge to fill open positions.
-Workforce training will be critical to the continued growth of the industry, as over 88 percent of employers in Michigan report at least some difficulty hiring workers.
+• Develop and fund federal and state workforce development programs: One of the biggest challenges to expanding clean energy job opportunities is filling open positions.
+Workforce training will be critical to continued industry growth, with 79 percent of clean energy employers in Michigan reporting at least some difficulty hiring workers.

 Subsector Details